-Calathea white star is the ideal plant for the top of refrigerators, windowsills, and tabletops.
+Calathea white star of the Marantaceae family is the ideal plant for the top of refrigerators, windowsills, and tabletops.

 - Calathea White Star Care